devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

 Once this is all working, mark that you have completed the work in the Canvas assignment.

-🚧 As an alternative to this assignment we could have them create a template for deploying the frontend or MySQL database infrastructure.
+💡 A great creativity report would be to dig into CloudFormation and figure out how you could also automate the deployment of your RDS MySQL database or S3/CloudFront infrastructure.